dfoshidero/dfoshidero/README.md

-Hi, I'm Daniel Favour Oshidero, and I'm thrilled to welcome you to my GitHub profile.
+Hello, I'm Daniel Favour Oshidero.
+Welcome to my GitHub!

-I'm a versatile professional with a strong background in design.
-My journey began in the field of architecture, where I honed my skills in both creative and technical aspects of design through my Bachelors degree.
-I am currently pursuing my Masters degree in Computer Science.

-Currently, I'm on an exciting learning journey, delving into the world of programming with a current focus on C and Java.
-Additionally, I'm actively working on various projects using JavaScript, exploring the endless possibilities it offers.
+I'm a design enthusiast with a Bachelor's foundation in Architecture, now pursuing a Master's in Computer Science.
+My experience blends creative and technical skills, rooted in these studies.
+Presently, I'm currently developing my skills in programming, primarily focusing on C and Java, as well as actively engaging in projects utilizing JavaScript with various libraries to discover its vast potential.

 <!---
 dfoshidero/dfoshidero is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.